nabil828/comp4537-w23-tutorials/W3-ExpressJS-Tutorial/Middleware.md

 By using middlewares to perform tasks such as request validation, authentication, and access control, you can add functionality to your application and help in making it more modular and maintainable.

 ##   Best practices for organizing and structuring middlewares in an Express.js application.
-Yes, it's important to organize and structure middlewares in a way that makes sense for the flow of the application.
+It's important to organize and structure middlewares in a way that makes sense for the flow of the application.
 This can be achieved by following a set of best practices:

 Group related middlewares together: By grouping related middlewares together, you can ensure that all the middlewares that are needed for a specific task are located in the same place.
 This makes it easier to understand the flow of the application and to make changes.